nelonj/mark-fundamentals-proj--js-xmas-tree/README.md

 ## Learning Outcomes

 - Skip Jest tests with `.skip`
+- Interpret the output of Jest tests
+- Run Jest tests in watch mode
 - Distinguish between the Jest `toBe` and `toEqual` matchers
 - Declare variables in JavaScript with `let` and `const`
 - Write a function with a function expression in JavaScript